lelegard/arm-cpusysregs/aarch/README.md

 definitions of the Arm Architecture: features, instruction set, system registers.
 The specifications are defined in XML and JSON files.

-The script `download-arm-spec.sh` downloads one of these tarballs.
-Use option `--help` for the list of options.
+The script `extract-arm-spec.py` downloads these tarballs and automatically regenerate partial texts to be included in various source files in the project.

+The generated files are:

+- `partial_cpusysregs.h` : The definitions of encoding of all system registers for MRS and MSR instructions, as defined in `kernel/cpusysregs.h` (all `#define CSR_SREG_` lines).
+- `partial_armfeatures.h` : To be integrated in file `apps/armfeatures.h`.
+The C++ class `ArmFeatures`
+   detects the presence of all features in the current CPU.
+The implementation uses various fields from configuration registers.
+The generated file contains all functions to access those fields.
+- `partial_registers.md` : To be integrated in `docs/registers.md`.
+- `partial_features.md` : To be integrated in `docs/features.md`.
+The generated file contains a copy of the table in `docs/features.md` with updated information.
+New features are marked as `???` in the `sysregs` column.
+The C++ class `ArmFeatures` should then be updated to detect those features.

-The script `extract-sreg-definitions.sh` automatically generates the `CSR_SREG_xxx` definitions of all Arm system registers, as used in `kernel/cpusysregs.h`.
-The definition of all registers is based on reference XML files on the Arm public web site.
-This script may be executed each time an update of the Arm architecture is published.
+The script `extract-arm-spec.py` should be executed each time an update of the Arm architecture is published.
+The modification (use `git diff`) should be inspected as follow:

+- Any new interesting system register?
+- Any new feature to detect?